Skip to content

 Urban Discoveries: Bros.
 Pizza

 START GAME.
-You are in the center of Vienna, walking down Mariahilferstraße and suddenly you see an endearing sign of a Pizza with a Super Nintendo inside the room.
-You decide to jump in to the tasty world of BROS.
+You are in the center of Vienna, walking down Mariahilferstraße, and suddenly, you see an endearing sign of a Pizza with a Super Nintendo inside the room.
+You decide to jump into the tasty world of BROS.
 PIZZA.

 BROS.
 PIZZA is open daily from Monday to Sunday from 12:00 to 15:00 and again from 17:00 to 21:00 and on Sundays from 12:00 to 20:00.
 You’ll find it at Zollergasse 2, close to U3 Neubaugasse.
-For more info check out their Facebook page.
+For more information, check out their Facebook page.

 test